jesperschmidthansen/molsim/docs/README.md

 	 sim.leapfrog();
 end
 </code></pre>

+Please see the example folder, where different and more complicated simulations are shown.

 <h3>Force field model</h3>
 The force is given by the gradient of the potential energy function $U$ by $\mathbf{f} = - \nabla U$.